sigsum/sigsum/www.sigsum.org/content/getting-started.md

     2025/12/12 16:15:35 [INFO] Found builtin policy '"sigsum-test1-2025"'
     2025/12/12 16:15:35 [INFO] Attempting to submit checksum#1 to log: https://test.sigsum.org/barreleye

-It might take about 10 seconds to get the signed checksum merged into the log in a way that makes the specified trust policy satisfied.
-Once it has finished, you should see a proof of logging stored as plaintext in a file named `hello.py.proof`.
+It takes around 10 seconds to get back a proof of logging that satisfies the `sigsum-test1-2025` policy.
+Expect a file named `hello-py.proof` to appear with the proof encoded as plaintext.

 ## Verify the proof of logging